 - Developing mechanisms to support religious inclusion and social cohesion.

 The Commission received more than 100 submissions.
 These submissions informed the drafting of the Statement of purpose and Guiding principles and the Religious Freedom Roundtable – Issues Paper, that guided subsequent Roundtable meeting discussions.

 - Statement of purpose and Guiding principles – available here in PDF or Word

 - Religious Freedom Roundtable – Issues Paper – available here in PDF or Word

 The inaugural meeting of the Roundtable was held on Thursday 5 November 2015.
 This meeting of faith and non-faith organisations was hosted at the Australian Human Rights Commission in Sydney.

-Tim Wilson resigned as the Human Rights Commissioner on Friday 19 February 2016.
-Consequently, future meetings of the Roundtable have been cancelled.
 The issues identified in this process to date will inform the Commission’s work in this area.